 In the first draft of anything, we use too many of them.

-Good writing is like wine - potent.
-Each little word is a drop of water to that wine.
-Whilst editing, you're looking to remove the water and distil an excellent vintage.
+Good writing is like whisky - potent.
+Each little word is a drop of water to that whisky.
+Whilst editing, you're looking to remove the water and distil a sentance that really packs a punch.

 It's all about tightening up your prose.

 It wasn't long before the doorbell was ringing.
 With a sigh, Emma pulled herself up off the sofa and went into the hall to go to open the door.
 Outside in the street it was looking overcast.
 It was probably going to rain within an hour or maybe within two.
 For now, she had to go and deal with the man who was standing in front of her in the doorway.

 Makes for smoother reading after you cull the little words:

 It wasn't long before the doorbell rang.
 With a sigh, Emma pulled herself from the sofa and went to answer it.
 Outside looked overcast and it would probably rain in an hour or two.
 For now, she had to deal with the man in front of her.